-Bill Naylor begins his second season as an assistant coach at Wheaton College in 2014-15.
+Bill Naylor begins his third season as an assistant coach at Wheaton College in 2015-16.

 Naylor joined the coaching staff after serving as the first assistant on the men's basketball coaching staff at Lasell College for three seasons.
 Naylor's responsibilities included recruiting, scouting, practice plan design and game strategy.

 Prior to his appointment at Lasell, Naylor was the first assistant at Dean College for four seasons.
 Naylor currently is the head coach of the Bay State Jagues AAU (11U) team in Newton, Mass.
 Naylor's squad won the Middelsex Magic Fall Classic Tournament in 2011 and also captured tournament champion honors at the Mass Rivals - Ruckus in Reading Tournament in the same year.